Board of Directors

 Joined May 2017

-In his current role as Virology Solutions Specialist at Alere, the number one global provider of point of care infectious disease testing, Francisco oversees the company’s HIV portfolio in the Northeast.
-He works with state health departments and community-based organizations to equip their prevention teams with some of the most sensitive HIV assays available in the market.
 After completing a B.A. in Ethnic Studies and an M.A. in International Relations at Brown University, Francisco joined the Sexual Health and Education program at the Los Angeles LGBT Center.
-During his tenure at the Center, Francisco was twice elected co-chair of the California Planning Group on HIV and AIDS, and worked with state officials and local stakeholders to communicate the implementation of the National HIV and AIDS Strategy in California.
+During his tenure at the Center, Francisco was twice elected co-chair of the California Planning Group on HIV and AIDS and worked with state officials and local stakeholders to communicate the implementation of the National HIV and AIDS Strategy in California.
+He currently works at Gilead Sciences at the Community Liaison, New York Boroughs.

 Martha Holt Castle